EconomyLens.com

 The US private sector is continuing to add jobs, data shows. ©AFP

-Hong Kong (AFP) – Asian markets rose Thursday to claw back some of the previous day’s hefty losses as investors tracked a bounce on Wall Street sparked by jobs data that soothed worries about the US economy.
+Hong Kong (AFP) – Asian markets rose on Thursday to claw back some of the previous day’s hefty losses as investors tracked a bounce on Wall Street sparked by jobs data that soothed worries about the US economy.
 Signs that a majority of the US Supreme Court was sceptical about the legality behind a swath of President Donald Trump’s sweeping tariffs also provided a little support.

 Related

 However, New York investors enjoyed a much happier Wednesday after figures from payrolls firm ADP showed US private sector employment jumped far more than expected last month, having surprisingly fallen the month before.
-That came as a separate report indicated that activity in the crucial services industry grew far more than estimates.
-The jobs data release is likely to attract extra attention as it is one of the few economic indicators to come out in recent weeks owing to the US government shutdown.
+That came as a separate report indicated that activity in the crucial services industry grew far more than estimates suggested.
+The jobs data release is likely to attract extra attention because it is one of the few economic indicators to come out in recent weeks owing to the US government shutdown.

 Investors were keeping a keen eye on developments in Washington after a majority of Supreme Court justices queried Trump’s ability to impose his tariffs, which have raked in billions of dollars in customs revenue.
 The nine justices are considering Trump’s use of emergency powers to impose “reciprocal” tariffs on nearly every US trade partner, as well as levies targeting Mexico, Canada, and China over their alleged roles in illicit drug flows.